the-engine-room/responsible-data-handbook/_posts/0001-01-06-chapter-02c-sharing-data.md

 organisation's data to IATI in your organisation, it might be worth sitting down with them to discuss exactly what is being published, and what is not.

-**TOOLS**: Document Cloud, AidStream, Github, Google Docs, CKAN, HURIDOCS
+####TOOLS: Document Cloud, AidStream, Github, Google Docs, CKAN, HURIDOCS

 ##Anonymising data